 Menopause: hair loss, thinning and breakage

-Written by: Madeleine White
+Written by: Norfolk Menopause

 Many women notice changes to their hair during perimenopause and menopause.
 From hair loss to breakage and lack of volume, hormonal changes can exacerbate many common hair worries.